You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 FALSE.

-<p> Here we use the class <a href="ntqwmatrix.html">TQWMatrix</a>.
+<p> Here we use the class <a href="tqwmatrix.html">TQWMatrix</a>.
 It is defined in the header file

-ntqwmatrix.h, which is included by ntqpainter.h.
+tqwmatrix.h, which is included by tqpainter.h.

-<p> <a href="ntqwmatrix.html">TQWMatrix</a> defines a coordinate system mapping.
+<p> <a href="tqwmatrix.html">TQWMatrix</a> defines a coordinate system mapping.
 It can perform the same

-transformations as the <a href="ntqpainter.html">TQPainter</a>.
+transformations as the <a href="tqpainter.html">TQPainter</a>.

 <p> Here we perform the same transformation steps as we do when drawing